Traffic & Safety Unit

 Traffic and Safety Unit

-The Traffic and Safety Unit is comprised of one Sergeant, three police officers, one traffic aide, one animal warden, two parking enforcement and animal officers, and eleven school crossing guard.
+The Traffic and Safety Unit is comprised of one Sergeant, three police officers, one traffic aide, one animal warden, two parking enforcement and animal officers, and eleven school crossing guards.
 The unit is responsible to maintain and evaluate the regulations set forth by the New York State Department of Transportation.
-Members of the Traffic Unit conduct traffic counts, evaluate traffic patterns and conditions that effect the safety and quality of life for town residents.
+Members of the Traffic Unit conduct traffic counts to evaluate traffic patterns and conditions that affect the safety and quality of life for town residents.

-The Traffic and Safety Unit employs three full time Animal Control Officers that service both the unincorporated portion of Greenburgh, and the six villages that fall within the town’s borders.
+The Traffic and Safety Unit employs three full-time Animal Control Officers who service both the unincorporated portion of Greenburgh, and the six villages that fall within the town’s borders.

 These officers work seven days a week from 7 a.m. until 9 p.m.